Eddie Slovik: Court-martial

 The 28th Infantry Division was scheduled to begin an attack in the Hürtgen Forest.
 The coming attack was common knowledge in the unit, and casualty rates were expected to be high, as the prolonged combat in the area had been unusually grueling.
 The Germans were determined to hold the terrain, and weather greatly reduced the usual American advantages in armor and air support.
 A small minority of soldiers (less than 0.5%) indicated they preferred to be imprisoned rather than remain in combat, and the rates of desertion and other crimes had begun to rise.

 Slovik was charged with desertion to avoid hazardous duty and tried by court-martial on November 11, 1944.
 Slovik had to be tried by a court-martial composed of staff officers from other U.S. Army divisions, because all combat officers from the 28th Infantry Division were fighting on the front lines.
 The prosecutor, Captain John Green, presented witnesses to whom Slovik had stated his intention to "run away".
 According to his defense counsel, Captain Edward Woods, Slovik had elected not to testify.
+Woods had mitigating evidence that could have spared Slovik's life: He had served with the Canadians for six weeks and willingly took a rear-echelon job.
+However, Slovik declined to present it even after being advised of his right to do so by both Woods and the court.
+In a case similar to Slovik, another soldier had been sentenced to death and nearly executed.
+However, at the last moment, General Dwight D. Eisenhower commuted the sentence of this soldier to a prison term since he had presented marginal mitigating evidence.

 At the end of the day, the nine officers of the court found Slovik guilty and sentenced him to death.
 The sentence was reviewed and approved by Major General Norman Cota, the division commander.
-General Cota's stated attitude was "Given the situation as I knew it in November 1944, I thought it was my duty to this country to approve that sentence.
+Cota's stated attitude was, "Given the situation as I knew it in November 1944, I thought it was my duty to this country to approve that sentence.
 If I hadn't approved it – if I had let Slovik accomplish his purpose – I don't know how I could have gone up to the line and looked a good soldier in the face."